-- commenced procurement of new lockers for cyclists - A two-day bike repair service was provided for council staff in May 2024.
+- commenced procurement of a new shower facility in The Grange, enabling current and future cyclists to shower at work - · commenced procurement of new lockers for cyclists - A two-day bike repair service was provided for council staff in May 2024.
 Thirty-six staff had their bike serviced and mended, with some staff saying they will now use their bike for the first time in years! - We are investigated other options such as using the Lift share app, making it easier for staff members to make less single person commutes to work.